emaj9/computing-workshop/cw-website/pages/research-notes.md

 acknowledging and breaking down the power structures in the class
     => be upfront of authority as a teacher
-    => make the class a more even playing field between teacher and student => teacher's don't act like they know everything, explore content with the students
+    => make the class a more even playing field between teacher and student => teacher's don't act like they know everything, explore content with the students - break down

 responsibility of the teacher:
     - guide inquiry though the content
     - support students in identifying genereative themes, decoding
     - facilitate student's learning process

+student directed, student responsive

 Reading list
 ------------